 NewYork-Presbyterian Hudson Valley Hospital played host to 15 interns during this year’s Summer Youth Experience Program.

 Throughout the five-week program, interns gained valuable workplace experience and skills in a variety of settings throughout the hospital — from shadowing nurses, to working in engineering, to helping with administrative operations.
 This once-in-a-lifetime experience has given this group of teens a chance to get a behind-the-scenes look at all of the many roles that go into putting patients first.
-The program consists of teenagers who have at least one parent employed by NewYork-Presbyterian.
+These teens may take doctor of nursing courses or any other medical-related programs if they choose to enter the healthcare industry.

 Gabrielle Calderon, a 19-year-old nursing major from Ossining, has spent the last month as a nursing intern, shadowing one of the hospital’s patient care directors and doing tasks such as attending rounds.
 “I’m learning a lot and enjoying the chance to get hands-on experience and meet patients while having someone right beside me to answer all of my questions.”